publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch17A/schII/ptA/m__us_usc_t2_s651.md

         (1)

-         Subsections (a) and (b) of this section shall not apply to new authority described in those subsections if outlays from that new authority will flow—
+         Subsections (a) and (b) shall not apply to new authority described in those subsections if outlays from that new authority will flow—

             (A) from a trust fund established by the Social Security Act (as in effect on July 12, 1974) \[[42 U.S.C.
 301][/us/usc/t42/s301] et seq.\]; or